Do Temporary Workers Face Higher Wage Markdowns? Evidence from India's Automotive Sector: Kalman Procedures

 \section{Kalman Procedures}

-This appendix details the Kalman filtering procedure used to compute the likelihood function for the state-space model in equations \eqref{eq:state_space_measurement} and \eqref{eq:state_space_transition}.
-Recall that the state-space representation of the estimating equation in Step 3 is:
+This appendix details the Kalman filtering procedure used to compute the likelihood function for the state-space model in equations \eqref{eq:state_space_measurement} and \eqref{eq:state_space_transition}, and the Kalman smoother algorithm to obtain point estimates of the unobservable state vector.